 Top 3 Drawbacks

 Although this feature is pretty great, it does have some drawbacks.

 1. Dynamic IP assignment

-The built-in pseudo DHCP server that assigns addresses definitely makes life easier in many cases, however, it cannot be disabled and cannot be customized.
+The built-in DHCP pseudo-server that assigns addresses definitely makes life easier in many cases, however, it cannot be disabled and cannot be customized.
 You have no control over the assigned address and cannot set a static IP on your VM.
 This is detrimental if you wanted to set up a server or something else that requires a predictable address for port forwarding.

 2. Fixed domain assignment

 I know, you thought mshome.net was dead… I know I certainly hoped it was.
 But, in this case, it’s very much alive.
-While it’s very cool that you can fire up a VM and access it by name seconds later via this mshome.net domain name, it really sucks that you cannot change that domain name!
+While it’s cool that you can fire up a VM and access it by name seconds later via this mshome.net domain name, it really sucks that you cannot change that domain name!
 This spells trouble for situations where you have domain-specific test-setups, providing domain services, certificates, and so many many other issues.